-Subsequent to year end, a new office space lease was entered into at a basic rent of \$1 per month plus common costs with a term to July 31, 2033.
+An office space lease was entered into at a basic rent of \$1 per month plus common costs with a term to July 31, 2033.

 In addition, a limited scope property management agreement was entered into in November 2023 for PWA to provide management services at the building PWA is leasing with no compensation.
+PWA did not provide any management services in fiscal 2024.